Virginia Giuffre: Andrew Mountbatten-Windsor allegations and settlement

-A photo that shows Giuffre, Prince Andrew and Maxwell in Maxwell's apartment has been widely circulated since 2011.
+The article included a photo depicting Giuffre, Mountbatten-Windsor, and Maxwell, in Maxwell's apartment.
 Prince Andrew's ten-year role as a United Kingdom trade envoy was terminated in July 2011, and he reportedly cut all ties with Epstein.
 Maxwell, while serving her prison sentence, stated to several interviewers that she believed the photograph was fake.
-Following the allegations, The Mail on Sunday, which first published the photograph in 2011, was contacted by the photographer Michael Thomas, who took 39 copies of it, front and back.
-The back of the photo has a time stamp showing it was developed on March 13, 2001 – three days after Andrew allegedly engaged in sexual activity with Giuffre – and it was printed at a one-hour photo lab at Walgreens in Florida near Giuffre's former home.
+Following the allegations, The Mail on Sunday was contacted by the photographer Michael Thomas, who took 39 copies of it, front and back.
+The back of the photo has a time stamp showing it was developed on 13 March 2001 – three days after Andrew allegedly engaged in sexual activity with Giuffre – and it was printed at a one-hour photo lab at Walgreens in Florida near Giuffre's former home.
+An email sent by "G Maxwell" to Jeffrey Epstein in 2015, released as part of the Epstein files, appears to confirm that a photograph had been taken, reading: "In 2001 I was in London when [redacted] met a number of friends of mine including Prince Andrew.
+A photograph was taken as I imagine she wanted to show it to friends and family."

 The second sexual encounter with Andrew allegedly happened at Epstein's New York mansion.
-In court documents, Giuffre stated that the third encounter with Prince Andrew was an orgy on Little Saint James that involved her, several underage girls from Eastern Europe, the prince, and Epstein himself.
+In court documents, Giuffre stated that the third encounter with Andrew was an orgy on Little Saint James that involved her, several underage girls from Eastern Europe, the prince, and Epstein himself.
 In 2015, spokespersons for the British royal family stated that "any suggestion of impropriety with underage minors is categorically untrue", later repeating the denials.
-Requests from Giuffre's lawyers for a statement under oath from the Prince about the allegations were returned unanswered.

-In her posthumous memoir Nobody's Girl, Giuffre stated that she first had sex with Andrew on March 10, 2001.
+Requests from Giuffre's lawyers for a statement under oath from Mountbatten-Windsor about the allegations were returned unanswered.
+In her posthumous memoir Nobody's Girl, Giuffre stated that she first had sex with Andrew on 10 March 2001.